eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 **headsup_server_slackhook** The slack hook URL for your postgres (https://slack.com/intl/en-au/help/articles/115005265063-Incoming-webhooks-for-Slack)

-### 2.1) Upgrading to use ingestor_aux
+### 2.1) Upgrading to use ingestor-aux

-Version v0.0.129 added a new program to the docker-compose configure, ingestor_aux.
-This is an additional program which takes some of the load off the ingestor.
-You can upgrade your docker-compose.yaml file from an earlier version by doing the following.
+Version v0.0.129 added a new container called ```ingester-aux``` to the docker-compose .yaml file.
+This is an additional high performance container which takes load off the original ingestor.
+If you are upgrading a previous HeadsUp version, update your docker-compose.yaml file by doing the following.

-1) Upgrade the image version to v0.0.129 for all the container.
+1) Change the image version to v0.0.129 for all the containers.
-2) Copy the ingestor-aux section from the example docker-compose.
+2) Copy the ingestor_aux section from the example docker-compose.
-3) Change the ingestor section so that the ingestor depends on ingestor_aux.
+3) Change the ingestor section so that the ingestor depends (starts before) on ingestor_aux.
 4) Restart with `docker-compose up -d`

 ## 3) Initial Startup